Accent In Carpet Cleaning | Brentwood carpet cleaning near me

 It makes you wonder who starts these rumors and what was going through their minds at the time.

-Clean Carpet vs Dirty Carpet
+Clean Carpet vs Dirty Carpet, Carpet Cleaning Myths

 1. Wait a few years before cleaning a new carpet

 Honestly, I do not know where this started or how it came to be, but the truth is it is false.
 Waiting a few years before thinking of cleaning your new carpet only does more harm than good.
-I suppose people intend to preserve the life of the carpet but while they intend to do that, they only put the health of your family at risk.
+I suppose people intend to preserve the life of the carpet, but while they intend to do that, they only put the health of your family at risk.

 Carpet cleaning and washing don’t cause the fabrics and patterns to fade, with the right cleaning materials your carpets will survive its entire lifespan and look as good as the day you bought it.